astropy/astropy-workshop/00-Install_and_Setup/README.md

 *Miniconda is a free minimal installer for conda.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
-Note, though, that if you have either miniconda or the full Anaconda already installed, you can skip to the next step.*
+Note, though, that if you have either Miniconda or the full Anaconda already installed, you can skip to the next step.*

 Check if Miniconda is already installed.